-Allergic conjunctivitis usually happens when a person’s eyes come into contact with an allergen, a substance that makes the body’s immune system overreact.
+Allergic conjunctivitis occurs when a person’s eyes come into contact with an allergen.

 The eye becomes sore and inflamed.
 Symptoms occur because the overreacting immune system makes the body release histamine and other active substances through mast cells.
 The blood vessels dilate, or expand, and this irritates the nerve endings.
 The result is an increased secretion of tears.

 Allergic conjunctivitis is different from infective conjunctivitis.
 The causes are different.